jamieandrews08/MachineLearning/README.md

 # MachineLearning
 Machine Learning projects performed for CS7641 at Georgia Tech in Spring 2019

-_Analysis reports have been omitted at the request of GT professors to insure academic honesty of future students.
-Analysis reports can be obtained by emailing jandrews63@gatech.edu_

 This repository contains code used for ML projects that focused on:
  * Supervised Learning
  * Randomized Optimization